FREQUENTLY ASKED QUESTIONS

 Question 7: Please give an example of a good project idea.

-Answer: The Community Grants are intended to reflect issues and concerns at the local level.
-Second, “good” is often in the eye of the beholder as well as a matter of degree rather than an absolute.
-Please refer to the list of grantees/projects and RFA booklet on the web site.
+Answer: The Community Grants aim to reflect issues and concerns at the local level.
+Second, “good” is often in the eye of the beholder and a matter of degree rather than absolute.
+Please refer to the list of grantees/projects and the Request for Applications (RFA) booklet on the website.

 Question 8: How long is the grant period?